 I think freelance writers can sometimes get stuck thinking that they can only write blog posts or newsletter content.

 But like the industry that you write for or within, the type of content you create can be really varied.

-For example, think about whether you can write:
+For example, can you write:

 Thought leadership articles

-(electronic) Direct mail campaigns
+(electronic) Direct mail campaigns (EDMs)